298

 (Energy saving lamp ESL) KAs the name suggests, this type fluorescent lamp has

-a compact design. result, is
+a compact design.
+This

 This has number advantages.